-Two way business radios are a better choice over mobile phones due to; the fast connection time, being able to talk to multiple users at once, no monthly bill, being built to military standard so dropping is no problem, they will still work during a major security incident, handsets stay onsite so won’t get lost, they will work in all areas of your business and not just where there is mobile coverage.
-Business radios can be kitted out with a range of accessories depending on your needs including; headsets, earpieces, rapid chargers and multi-unit chargers.
+Two way business radios are a better choice over mobile phones due to the fast connection time and being able to talk to multiple users at once, plus there's no monthly bill.
+They are also built to military standard so if they are dropped it won't be a problem.
+Unlike mobile phones, handsets stay on site so they are less likely to become lost, plus they will work in all areas of your business and not just where there is mobile coverage.
+Business radios can be kitted out with a range of accessories depending on your needs to include headsets, earpieces, rapid chargers and multi-unit chargers.

 Licensed or Unlicensed Radio?

-Licenses are issued by the government agency Ofcom.
-To attain a license you need to fill out a basic form requested from Crystal Radio Systems Ltd, which asks for your business name, contact details and address.
-The form needs to be forwarded to Ofcom and a fee of 75GBP will be requested which covers five years.
+Licences are issued by the government agency Ofcom.
+To attain a licence you need to fill out a basic form requested from Crystal Radio Systems Ltd, which asks for your business name, contact details and address.
+The form needs to be forwarded to Ofcom and a fee of £75 will be requested which covers five years.

 Where to Get Help Choosing a Radio